bjvickers/containerized-nodejs-rest-scaffold/README.md

 ### Static Reports
 ```
 $ npm run report:complexity
-$ npm run report:notes
+$ npm run report:reminders
 ```
 For an understanding of the complexity metrics, please see [here](https://github.com/escomplex/escomplex/blob/master/METRICS.md).

-### Making Notes
+### Leaving TODO and FIXME Reminders
-Leave 'todo' and 'fixme' comments in a format that can be retrieved by `npm run report:notes`.
-Formatting guide is [here](https://www.npmjs.com/package/notes).
+Leave 'TODO' and 'FIXME' comments in a format that can be retrieved by `npm run report:reminders.
+Formatting guide is [here](https://www.npmjs.com/package/leasot).